Meta Tag Generator for Event Landing Pages

 Check that the event name, purpose, and timing still come through clearly in the shorter metadata form.

-Use the generated tags to understand how the event page may appear when shared or found through search.
+Use the generated tags to understand how the event page appears when shared or found through search.

 Add the final tags to the website once they are ready for launch.